Napa Cabbage Kimchi (Korean Baechu-Kimchi)

 What does kimchi taste like?

-As with any fermented dish, this cabbage kimchi is somewhat sour with definite “tang” and a pungency – similar to sauerkraut.
-However, the use of fishy ingredients and the chili makes for savory, umami, salty, spicy (how much depends on you) layers.
+As with any fermented dish, this cabbage kimchi is somewhat sour with a definite “tang” and a pungency – similar to sauerkraut.
+However, the use of fishy ingredients and the chili makes for savory, umami, salty, and spicy (how much depends on you) layers.

 The best thing about this kimchi recipe is that the flavors will continue to develop and change over time as it ferments.
-I prefer the flavor in the first two months; after that, it continues to become sourer.
+I prefer the flavor in the first two months; after that, it continues to become a sourer.

 How can I make the cabbage kimchi less sour?

 If you want your Korean kimchi to be less sour, then transfer it to the fridge earlier!
-I recommend fermenting it for a day at room temperature (in UK climate) before moving it to the refrigerator.
+I recommend fermenting it for a day at room temperature (in the UK climate) before moving it to the refrigerator.

 Getting kimchi out of a jar